 So how do you go about getting a Sole Trader mortgage?

-If you’re a Sole Trader looking to get a mortgage, you will want to discuss your options with a mortgage broker first; they’ll be able to let you know what you can borrow based on your income and search the whole of the market to find you the most suitable deal.
+If you’re a Sole Trader Mortgage, you will want to discuss your options with a mortgage broker first.
+They’ll be able to let you know what you can borrow based on your income and search the whole of the market to find you the most suitable deal.

-We hope this short article gives you hope as a Sole Trader and if you would like to discuss your options with a human being, then our team of professional mortgage advisers at Robin Mortgage Design would be happy to help.
+We hope this short article gives you hope as a Sole Trader.
+If you’d like to discuss your options with a human being, our team of professional mortgage advisers at Robin Mortgage Design would be happy to help.
 Just give us a call on 0333 242 3863, alternatively, you can fill out our online enquiry form, and we’ll be in touch with you shortly.

 Good Luck with your new mortgage